We take your privacy very seriously. This document outlines how we collect and use your data, and gives you information about your rights.

-- We do not share your data with any third party outside of the Jigsaw group of companies.
+- Unless you have made a transaction with us we will not share your data with any third party outside of the Jigsaw group of companies.
 The retailers operating in the group are: Jigsaw UK (www.jigsaw-online.com), Jigsaw Australia (www.jigsawclothing.com.au), Jigsaw USA (www.jigsaw-london.com) and The Shop at Bluebird (www.theshopatbluebird.com).
 However, we will not send you marketing that is not relevant to your choices or demonstrated interests.

 We do pass some data to third parties in order for them to fulfil services for us, but they can only use this data to fulfil those services for us and cannot pass it on, use it to fulfil services for other companies, or use it for their own interests.
 The types of companies we use are, for example:

 - data analysis companies (to provide us with tools to analyse our data);

 - customer review companies (so you can leave feedback and we can improve our service to you).